Chicago police release photos of hate crime suspects after Jewish DePaul students attacked

 "We recognize that for a significant portion of our Jewish community, Israel is a core part of their Jewish identity.
 Those students – and every student - should feel safe on our university campus," Manuel wrote in the letter.

-Manuel said the university will hold those responsible accountable for what he called this "outrageous" incident."
+Manuel said the university will hold those responsible accountable for what he called this "outrageous" incident.
 He asked for witnesses to call the public safety office at DePaul.

 Manuel said the university will ensure that the campus is a safe and welcoming place for all.

 There were some tensions on campus earlier this year during protests related to Palestinians in Gaza.
+Students reported feeling intimidated while trying to walk to class, dining halls and the student center.